SamuraiDangyo/mayhem/README.md

 Written in C++17 language.
 Licensed under the GPLv3.

-Credits: SF ( EvalFile + PolyGlot ) and Dr. Shawul ( NNUE lib ).

-Mayhem requires EvalFile (NNUE) and BookFile (PolyGlot) for maximum strength.
+Mayhem uses EvalFile ( NNUE ) and BookFile ( PolyGlot ) for maximum strength.
-Works w/o them too.
+Works well w/o them of course.

-Estimated strength ~2800 Elo in Blitz.
+Strength in Blitz: Classical mode ( ~2500 Elo ) and NNUE mode ( ~3000 Elo ).

-`make` should build a good binary.
+Simple `make` should build a good binary.
 If not then remove *nnue - flags* until it does.

 Default settings are the best.
-If needed increase Hash/MoveOverhead in longer games.
+If needed increase Hash / MoveOverhead in longer games.

+Credits: SF ( EvalFile + PolyGlot ) and Dr. Shawul ( NNUE lib ).

 Happy hacking!